noah1400/FrameC/README.md

 **Usage Advisory**: Given the above limitations, I advise users to ensure that input data is well-formed and compliant with HTTP/1.1 specifications to avoid potential issues.
 I appreciate feedback and bug reports from you to help improve the software.

 **Compression Support**: The implemented webserver does not support any encoding.
+If needed see [Proxy config](#proxy-configurations)

+## Proxy configurations

+Since the implementation of the webserver does not support any encryption or encoding, you can set up a proxy to handle it.

 ## Build
 ```bash